SlowCoder7/SlowCoder7/README.md

 ## Full-stack-ish?
 <p text align="left">I started working in Information Technology about a decade ago with entry-level certs (A+ and similar), then worked as a System Admin and did some IAM work for ~2 years.
 After that I spent time in a call-center MSP role, eventually moving up to dispatcher / "Jr. NOC engineer".
 Really just mostly confirming-tracking outages & installations.
-Now I'm taking time to mess around and learn by just doing things. <br/>Some cool-sounding titles along the way, but I still feel like my knowledge is pretty "basic" on most of these topics and that's why I'm here!</p><br/>
+Now I'm taking time to mess around and learn by just doing things.
+Some cool-sounding titles along the way, but I still feel like my knowledge is pretty "basic" on most of these topics.<br/> That's why I'm here!</p><br/>
   Learning more every day, switches be trippin.<br/>

 </div>